neerajsingh116/XML-Programming/README.md

 # XML-Programming
 This Codes are performed in my Lab.
-[Aim- Create an xml document for representing the structure of the Book.
+[Aim-Create an xml document for representing the structure of the Book.]
-Software Requirement – The software requirement include a text editor (notepad++) and Web Browser.
+(Software Requirement – The software requirement include a text editor (notepad++) and Web Browser.
 -Hardware Requirements - Hardware Interface:
 -a)Intel® Core ™  i5-6006U CPU, Processor speed : 2.00GHz
 -b)   Minimum RAM requirement for proper functioning is 8 GB.